Nissan ZD engine

+Design

 It features a cast-iron crank case, which is horizontally divided in the crank shaft plane into a lower and an upper part.
 A set of gear driven balance shafts is located slightly higher than the crankshaft, the vacuum pump is placed on the gear cover and driven by the RH (intake side) balance shaft.
 The Gerotor oil pump is also located on the front side of the crankshaft.
-A Serpentine belt with hydraulic tensioner powers the a/c compressor, the water pump and (via a freewheeling pulley to reduce squeaking when engine decelerates) the alternator.
+A serpentine belt with hydraulic tensioner powers the a/c compressor, the water pump, and (via a freewheeling pulley to reduce squeaking when engine decelerates) the alternator.
 A Dual-mass flywheel may be used with manual transmissions.

 The aluminium-alloy Crossflow cylinder head houses two camshafts (DOHC) driven by a combined gear and chain drive operating 4 valves per cylinder (16 in total) by bucket tappets.
 Exhaust is on the LH side which makes an “exhaust forward” arrangement when the engine is installed transversally.
-Even the first series of “mechanical” engines have an ECU with Electronic throttle control (Drive by wire), MAF sensor (not for all engines with 96 kW and below), advanced lube oil monitoring etc. Turbocharged and intercooled engines have Swirl flaps incorporated into the intake manifold to improve combustion at low revs.
+Even the first series of "mechanical" engines have an ECU with Electronic throttle control (Drive by wire), MAF sensor (not for engines with 96 kW and below), advanced lube oil monitoring etc. Turbocharged and intercooled engines have Swirl flaps incorporated into the intake manifold to improve combustion at low revs.These engines also feature Nissan’s Variable Valve Lift technology.